The Importance of Trust, Comfortability and Integrity

 I kind of knew I’d found the right fit when, on day one, I found myself sitting in a dentist’s chair with, for the first time in my life, no fear.
 In no time, I found myself fully confident his abilities and trusting that his recommendations were in my best interests.
 I am continually reviewing all of my professional relationships, and think that perhaps what I found with my dentist is the best we can expect of all those relationships.

 So when it comes time to review the relationship you have with your financial advisor, here is the advice I would offer.
 Keep looking until you find your Dr. Smith.
-The three most important things you are looking for are someone who does not intimidate or scare you, someone whose capabilities you trust and someone you know with every fiber of your being will always act in your best interests.
+The three most important things you are looking for are someone who does not intimidate or scare you, someone whose capabilities you trust and someone you know with every fibre of your being will always act in your best interests.

 This article is supplied by Elizabeth O’Connor, an Investment Advisor with RBC Dominion Securities Inc. (Member–Canadian Investor Protection Fund).
 This article is for information purposes only.
 Please consult with a professional advisor before taking any action based on information in this article.